CornellCSWiki/CornellCSWiki/README.md

 This uses one Jekyll plugin to
 [add wikilinks](https://github.com/CornellCSWiki/jekyll-wikilinks-plugin).
 As
-a result, it will not build on Github Pages.
+a result, it will not build on GitHub Pages.